jkowens/magento-jobqueue/README.md

 ###Monitoring Jobs

-Pending and failed jobs can be monitored in the adman panel by going to System > JobQueue.
+Pending and failed jobs can be monitored in the admin panel by going to System > JobQueue.